davegutz/myStateOfCharge/SOC_Particle/README.md

     1. An EKF is no more accurate than the open loop voc(soc) curves.
 As a solver, it does seem to follow through troughs without divergence – a pleasant surprise.
     2. A Coulomb Counter implementation is very accurate but needs to calibrate every couple cycles to avoid 'infinite wander.'
 This should happen naturally as the battery charges fully each day.
     3. Blynk phone monitor implemented, as well as Particle Cloud, but found to be impractical because
        a.
-Seldom near WiFi when camping.
+Seldom near Wi-Fi when camping.
        b.
 OLED display works well.
        c.
 'Talk' interface works well.
 Can use with phone while on the go.
 Need to buy dongle for the phone (Android only): Micro USB 2.0 OTG Cable ($6 on Amazon).
     4. Shunt monitor seems to have 0 V bias at 0 A current so this is assumed when scaling inputs.